coleifer/huey/docs/api.rst

             :py:class:`Task` instance as a keyword argument.
         :param str name: name for this task.
 If not provided, Huey will default to using the module name plus function name.
+        :param expires: set expiration time for task - if task is not run before ``expires``, it will be discarded.
+The ``expires`` parameter can be either an integer (seconds), a timedelta, or a datetime.
+For relative expiration values, the expire time will be resolved when the task is enqueued.
         :param kwargs: arbitrary key/value arguments that are passed to the :py:class:`TaskWrapper` instance.
         :returns: a :py:class:`TaskWrapper` that wraps the decorated function